 The decade since denationalization in 2003, and becoming a chartered University in 2004, has provided FCC ample opportunities to implement new ideas.
 A genuinely liberal arts education introduced in our Baccalaureate honors program in 2004 gives undergraduates both depth and breadth of knowledge.
 It prepares them well for the next step in their lives, whether in jobs or further studies.

-FCC’s highly competent faculty for both college and university comprises of 317 members– half of whom have postgraduate degrees from foreign universities – have access to a continuous program of capacity building.
+FCC’s highly competent faculty for both college and university comprises of 317 members– half of whom have postgraduate degrees from foreign universities – have access to a continuous program of professional development.